mozilla/mozmill/mozprofile/README.md

 [AddonManager](https://github.com/mozautomation/mozmill/tree/master/mozprofile/mozprofile/addons.py).

 `mozprofile.profile` features a generic `Profile` class.
-In addition, subclasses `FirefoxProfile` and `ThundebirdProfile` with preset preferences for those applications.
+In addition, subclasses `FirefoxProfile` and `ThundebirdProfile` are available with preset preferences for those applications.

 # Installing Addons

-Addons may be installed individually or from a manifest
+Addons may be installed individually or from a manifest.

 Example: